ionic-team/ionic-docs/versioned_docs/version-v5/deployment/app-store.md

 Xcode Organizer displays a list with builds of the current app.
 Pick the last build and click 'Upload to App Store'.
 There should be a place to select the team followed by some more information on the app and a "Upload" button to click.

-If the upload successfully, the app should be listed on [iTunes Connect](https://itunesconnect.apple.com) and listed in 'Activities'.
+If the upload successfully, the app should be listed under 'Activities' on [iTunes Connect](https://itunesconnect.apple.com) or listed under 'Apps' on [App Store Connect](https://appstoreconnect.apple.com/).
-From there, TestFlight can be enabled for beta testing, or the App can be sent for approval from Apple.
+From there, the app can be published to TestFlight, or the App can be sent to Apple for approval for the App Store.

 ## Updating an app